AcroMedia/ansible-role-virtual-host/README.md

       - www.oldname.com
 ```
 - **letsencrypt_certificates** is an empty list `[]` by default.
 - **name** is the directory name of the cert, as it exists (or will exist) in `/etc/letsencrypt/live`.
-It makes sense to keep this the same as the first domain name you attach to the cert.
+It makes sense to keep this the same as the first domain name you include to the cert.
-- All names listed in the list of **domains** must resolve with DNS, or LE cert registration will fail.
+- **domains** is the list of domain names you want included in the certificate.
+All names listed in **domains** must resolve with DNS, or LE cert registration will fail.
 - **name** is not implied and *MUST* be explicitly included in your list of **domains**.
 - Cert and key files will be created in ``/etc/letsencrypt/live/{{ name }}/``
 - Successful certificate registration creates 3 files, the paths of which you will then need to feed into the nginx_listeners config: